lizardfs/documentation/source/adminguide/troubleshooting.rst

         Link detected: yes

 As you can see, the interface report a speed of 100Mb/s.
-It has Auto-negotiation enabled so is most probably connected to a 10Mb/s switchport.
+It has Auto-negotiation enabled so is most probably connected to a 10Mb/s switch port.

 .. seealso: https://www.kernel.org/pub/software/network/ethtool/